po1sontre/File_Sorter/README.md

-# File_Sorter
-Certainly, here's the updated README with a section on using PyInstaller to create an executable:

 **File Sorter**

 This Python script helps you organize your files by automatically sorting them into predefined categories based on their extensions.